S-HarishKumar-36/Amazon-Sales-Performace-Analysis/README.md

 <h2>Future Use & Goals</h2>

-<h4>* Enhance the dashboard with real-time data integration for up-to-date decision-making.</h4>
+* Enhance the dashboard with real-time data integration for up-to-date decision-making.
-<h4>* Incorporate predictive analytics to forecast sales trends and customer demand.</h4>
+* Incorporate predictive analytics to forecast sales trends and customer demand.
-<h4>* Add advanced product segmentation to identify high-value and at-risk customers.</h4>
+* Add advanced product segmentation to identify high-value and at-risk customers.
-<h4>* Expand to include profitability analysis and cost breakdown for better financial planning.</h4>
+* Expand to include profitability analysis and cost breakdown for better financial planning.
-<h4>* Deploy the dashboard to the Power BI Service for online access and team collaboration.</h4>
+* Deploy the dashboard to the Power BI Service for online access and team collaboration.
-<h4>* Continuously refine insights to support both strategic planning and operational improvements.</h4><br>
+* Continuously refine insights to support both strategic planning and operational improvements.

 <h2>Acknowledgements</h2>

 <h3>I would like to express my gratitude to:</h3>

-<h5>● Microsoft Power BI for providing a powerful platform to build interactive dashboards.</h5>
+1. Microsoft Power BI for its platform.
-<h5>● Open-source datasets and resources that supported data exploration and analysis.</h5>
+2. Open-source datasets and resources.
-<h5>● Mentors, peers, and the data analytics community for continuous learning, guidance, and inspiration.</h5>
+3. Mentors, peers, and the data analytics community.